ScooloV/bbpedia/docs/matched_play/guide.md

 game as normal and record the result in the same way as they would for any other game in the event.
-When working out the rankings for pairings later on, ; Spare Player is not counted and instead will always the coach who is at the bottom of the rankings •ch round.
+When working out the rankings for pairings later on, ; Spare Player is not counted and instead will always the coach who is at the bottom of the rankings *ch round.
 If a coach who has already played the

 Player is drawn against them again, then the next coach who has not